 How much do millionaires keep in the bank?

 It depends from person to person and a lot of other factors.
-In the case of the market, boom millionaires try to redeem their investment at higher valuations to balance out the portfolio and therefore have more cash and vice-versa.
+In the case of the market, boom millionaires try to redeem their investments at higher valuations to balance out their portfolio and therefore have more cash and vice-versa.

 In general, most millionaires tend to keep 20% to 30% of their money in cash and cash equivalents.